chamdoer/AutoImageRotator/README.md

 # AutoImageRotator

-The goal of this project is to use M
+The goal of this project is to use Machine Learning to detect